mui/mui-x/docs/data/date-pickers/date-range-calendar/date-range-calendar.md

 {{"demo": "DateRangeCalendarCalendarsProp.js"}}

-You can render the month in the backward direction using the `calendarDirection` prop.
+You can render the month in the backward direction using the `currentMonthCalendarPosition` prop.
 This can be useful when using `disableFuture` to render the current month and the month before instead of the current month and the month after.

-{{"demo": "DateRangeCalendarCalendarDirectionProp.js"}}
+{{"demo": "DateRangeCalendarCurrentMonthCalendarPositionProp.js"}}

 ### Custom day rendering